Newcastle United F.C.: Supporters and rivalries

-The Newcastle United Independent Supporters Association is the official supporter's group for the club.
-Through its chairman Frank Gilmore, a local pub manager, the group has been quoted in the press with regard to events at Newcastle United since 2002.
-Supporters of Newcastle United are drawn from all over the North East and beyond, with supporters' clubs in some countries across the world.
+Newcastle United's supporters are known for being some of the most passionate football fans in the world.
+In 2016, supporters founded the Wor Flags group, which continues to produce large and unique flag, banner and tifo displays at St James' Park.
+The group is entirely fan-funded.

+The club's strongest supporter base is in the North East, but supporters' clubs can be found in many countries across the world.
 The club's nickname is The Magpies, while the club's supporters are also known as the Geordies or the Toon Army.
 The name Toon originates from the Geordie pronunciation of town.
 In a 2004 survey by Co-operative Financial Services, it was found that Newcastle United topped the league table for the cost incurred and distance travelled by Newcastle-based fans wishing to travel to every Premier League away game.
 The total distance travelled for a fan to attend every away game from Newcastle was found to be equivalent to a round-the-world trip.
-In the 2009–10 season, when the club were playing in English football's second tier, the Championship, the average attendance at St James' Park was 43,388, the fourth-highest for an English club that season.
-At the end of the 2011–12 Premier league season, Newcastle United held the third-highest average attendance for the season, at 49,935.
-This figure was only surpassed by Arsenal and Manchester United, the only two clubs in the Premier League with larger stadiums at the time.
+In the 2016–17 season, while in the second tier, Newcastle recorded an average attendance of 51,106.

 The club's supporters publish a number of fanzines including True Faith and The Mag, along with NUFC.com, which was established in 1996.
-They set up Newcastle United Supporters Trust in September 2008, aiming to "represent the broad church of Newcastle United's support."
-In addition to the usual English football chants, Newcastle's supporters sing the traditional Tyneside song "Blaydon Races."
-Prior to each home game the team enters the field to "Local Hero", written by Newcastle supporter Mark Knopfler, founder of Dire Straits.
+They set up Newcastle United Supporters Trust in September 2008, aiming to "represent the broad church of Newcastle United's support".
+In addition to the usual English football chants, Newcastle's supporters sing the traditional Tyneside song "Blaydon Races".
+Prior to each home game the team enters the field to "Going Home", the closing song of the 1983 film Local Hero, written by Newcastle supporter and Dire Straits founder Mark Knopfler.

+In 1998, The Police founder and Newcastle fan Sting wrote a song in support of Newcastle, called "Black and White Army (Bringing The Pride Back Home)" (sung by Ryan Molloy).
+In 2015, some Newcastle fans boycotted games in protest of club management by Mike Ashley, and they were supported by famous club fans like Sting and Jimmy Nail.

 Traditionally, Newcastle's main rivals are Sunderland, against whom the Tyne–Wear derby is competed, along with Middlesbrough, with whom they compete in the Tyne-Tees derby.

-In 1998, The Police founder and Newcastle fan Sting wrote a song in support of Newcastle, called "Black and White Army (Bringing The Pride Back Home)".
-In 2015, some Newcastle fans boycotted games in protest of club management by Mike Ashley, and they were supported by famous club fans like Sting and Jimmy Nail.